swestdijk/switchbackup/README.md

 switchbackup
 ============

-Backup Nortel/Avaya switches to a ftfp server
+Backup Nortel/Avaya switches to a tftp server

 ## Configuration
 In the script are four variables to set: